nhoefflin/Cisco_Packet_Tracer_Proj1/README.md

 5. Host devices in the network are required to obtain IPv4 address automatically

-6. Devices in all the departments are required to communicate automatically
+6. Devices in all the departments are required to communicate automatically<br><br>

 Base Network of 192.168.1.0

 Subnets = 3